nicholaswmin/fsm/README.md

 - `state: closed` allows `transition: coin`, which sets: `state: opened`
 - `state: opened` allows `transition: push`, which sets: `state: closed`

-> note: a state can have multiple transitions, or none at all.
+> note: a state can have zero, one, or many transitions.

 ## Trigger transitions